JZBlank/My2DGame/README.md

 Game Status: _**WORK IN PROGRESS**_
 ### Summary
-Cat Wars is a 2D java game made from scratch.
+Cat Wars is a 2D Java game made completely from scratch.
 You get to play as a cat and go on an adventure.
 This is a project that I decided to do on my free time.

 Huge THANK YOU and credit to [RyiSnow's Java Game Development Youtube Series](https://www.youtube.com/playlist?list=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq) <br/>